1. Messages from the House of Representatives

 Some motions proposing responses to messages appear to be very complex.
 One example involved the following situation:

-The Senate had made amendments to a House of Representatives bill to which the House of Representatives had disagreed.
+The Senate had made amendments to a House of Representatives bill to which the House had disagreed.

 The Senate had insisted on some of its amendments and not on others.
 It had made amendments to replace the ones it had decided not to insist on.

-The House of Representatives insisted on disagreeing to the original amendments and also disagreed to the replacement amendments and sent a message accordingly.
+The House insisted on disagreeing to the original amendments and also disagreed to the replacement amendments and sent a message accordingly.

 As negotiations progressed, the government decided to move some further amendments in the Senate to replace one of the original amendments and one of the replacement amendments made by the Senate and also decided to support some of the amendments it had previously disagreed with in the House.
 When the message from the House was considered in committee of the whole, a minister moved the following motion: